influxdata/docs-v2/content/influxdb/cloud-serverless/write-data/best-practices/optimize-writes.md

 ## Write multiple data points in one request

 To write multiple lines in one request, each line of line protocol must be delimited by a new line (`\n`).

+## Preprocess data before writing

+Depending on your write workload, you might want to preprocess data to fit your [schema]() or stay within usage [limits]().

+### Filter data in a batch

+Use Telegraf to filter data before writing

+Grok plugin

+### Run custom preprocessing code

+Use Telegraf to execute your custom scripts to manipulate data

+Exec plugin

+### Coerce data types to avoid rejected point errors

+Use Telegraf converter plugin to convert data types to fit your schema